 Students will have fun learning anatomy and physiology concepts and applying them to fun hands-on activities.
 Students will participate in a dissection activity.

-Let's make some fractals!
+This course will combine science, math and art using fractals!
 Fractals are beautiful patterns found everywhere in the world around us.
-We will become fractal detectives as we discover fractals in trees, rivers, flowers and more!
-We will zoom into algebraic fractals and create fractal art, then make custom fractal t-shirts.
-We will also learn about the amazing Fibonacci sequence, and construct a giant spiral fractal.
+Students will become fractal detectives as they discover fractals in trees, rivers, flowers and more!
+They will zoom into algebraic fractals using Xaos, free fractal software on the Fractal Foundation web site, and create fractal art, such as cutout cards and tetrahedrons of marshmallows and toothpicks.
 Come see why fractals are SMART: Science, Math, and Art!

 Computer programming is not only a highly valued skill, it can be a lot of fun and can be a powerful tool for creative expression.
 Java is a popular and convenient object-oriented programming language.
-It is often used for interactive web pages and a variety of computer and device applications and games.
-In this course, we will teach programming skills while students compete in a multi-player taxi game developed in Java.
-Students will run taxi companies and try to be the fastest ones to pick up passengers, take them to their destinations, and collect fares.
+It has been used for interactive web pages and a variety of computer and device applications and games.
+This year, we will try to better accommodate new as well as repeat students by using a "go-at-your-own-pace" style.
+We will guide students through a tutorial of basic Java concepts, and encourage students to help each other.
+When students are comfortable with these basics, they can then use Java programming to compete in a multi-player taxi game over a local network.
 Being competitive will require students to write Java code to direct their taxis along the best routes and manage their taxi companies efficiently.
-Students will learn to use computer programming as a tool for creative problem solving.
+While programming is a challenge, we hope to show students that it can be extremely fun and rewarding.

 In this course, students will be introduced to computer programming through the use of Python and Turtle Graphics.
 Python is a simple, easy-to-learn, programming language.
 It is also robust, so it can be used to write basic programs as well as large, professional applications.
 Python's ease of moving from simple commands to complex software development makes it an ideal vehicle for an introductory experience in computer programming.
 Turtle Graphics is a drawing system developed in the Logo programming environment that was originally used for introducing students to programming.
 The "turtle" in Turtle Graphics is an on-screen cursor which can be given movement and drawing instructions and is used to produce line graphics.
 Students can understand the actions of the turtle by imagining themselves in its place and thinking in terms of commands such as "move forward," "turn right," and "raise/lower the pen."
 Students will be using Turtle Graphics in Python and some simple mathematics to explore concepts such as variables, loops, and functions and to draw interesting pictures.